 Michaela Resch is a DOCUMENTARY FILMMAKER as well as VIDEO ARTIST and VISUAL ANTHROPOLOGIST.
 She engages with social justice, gender empowerment and political resistence issues.
 Her focus lies on the complexities of human beings and the systems they live in – combining her creative intuition with an ethnographical approach.

 She was born in 1986 in Vienna and grew up in North Rhine-Westphalia.
 She studied Journalism and Communications (Bakk.phil) at the University of Vienna as well as Social and Cultural Anthropology and Film Studies at Freie Universität Berlin.

-Michaela Resch is a member of Pro Quote Film, a political movement fighting for gender equality and a more just representation of our diverse society in front of and behind the camera.
+Michaela Resch is a member of AG DOK and Pro Quote Film.
+PQF is a political movement fighting for gender equality and a more just representation of our diverse society in front of and behind the camera.